-Distinction is awarded on the basis of both the Honors Thesis and the student's other course work as an art history major.
+For students in the BA Program in Art History, departmental distinction is awarded on the basis of the Senior Thesis (see below) and the student's other course work as an art history major.
+To be eligible for the Senior Thesis, the student's academic records through their junior year must demonstrate the ability to perform advanced work.
+They are required to have a cumulative grade point average of 3.25 and an Art History grade point average of 3.50.
 The level of honors [Distinction] awarded to the candidates will be determined by the Thesis Supervisor and second reader.
 On the basis of each candidate's overall record of achievement, the committee will award the candidate with distinction, with high distinction, and with highest distinction in Art History.
-(This is separate from College "Greek" honors).
-The candidate's LAS or FAA advisors will inform the candidate of the committee's decisions and report the decisions to the Admission Records Officers of the respective colleges.
+(This is separate from College "Greek" honors.)
+The Art History Faculty Undergraduate Advisor will inform the candidate of the committee's decisions and report the decisions to the Admission Records Officers in LAS.